framely/community/docs/reference/extensions/tutorial.md

 2. In the **Service** field, click **Add** to define a function in the component.
 3. [Review changes](../platform/versioncontrol.md#review-changes) and merge the branch into the master.
-4. Click **Export** and extract the generated file from the export. ❓  Put the generated file into the subdirectory you just created.
+4. Click **Export** and extract the generated file from the export.
+You can get the service interface named with the component in the generated file.
+Move this file to the directory you just created.

 ::: thumbnail
 ![export-component](/images/extensions/tutorial/export-component.png)